 Sometimes that means adding a service or process to fill gaps in your team. *cough*thumbnailmanagement*cough*

-Sometimes that means reviewing your numbers and analytics, or connecting you with an elite YouTube analyst for the deep-dive to set your path forward.
+Sometimes that means reviewing your numbers and analytics to set your path forward.

 We know that systems and processes usually make creative people want to run screaming into the night, which is why we do the heavy lifting for you.
 That way you can reach your unique goals while allowing you to actually do LESS, not more.